Deliberate Community-Building

 Visit the Uehiro Academy for Philosophy and Ethics in Education to learn more.

-At SEEQS we believe that restorative practices are more impactful than punitive practices.
+At SEEQS, we believe that restorative practices are more impactful than punitive practices.
 We strive to foster a school community where every individual understands their role in the health of the community and is invested in doing their part to contribute.

 Restorative practices include informal and formal process that precede wrongdoing, as well as those for responding to wrongdoing after it occurs (often referred to as restorative justice).